technically-tracy/deno-mondaycom-create-board/README.md

 ### `manifest.ts`

 The [app manifest](https://api.slack.com/future/manifest) contains the app's configuration.
-This file defines attributes like app name and description.
+This file defines attributes, such as app name and description.

 ### `slack.json`